News

 As they work to protect our oceans, our forests, our plains, our mountains and biodiversity, they are also educating, community building and furthering science.
 These are the unsung heroes — the true Guardians of the natural world, defending nature and the future of the planet for all of us.

-The first episode, released today, follows the story of Modiki Claver (pictured below), a reformed poacher who now dedicates his life to protecting the wildlife he once hunted in the Dzanga-Sangha protected area in the Central African Republic.
+The first episode, released on Friday 23rd May, follows the story of Modiki Claver (pictured left), a reformed poacher who now dedicates his life to protecting the wildlife he once hunted in the Dzanga-Sangha protected area in the Central African Republic.
 Dzanga-Sangha is renowned for being home to the highest concentration of forest elephants and lowland gorillas in Africa and has seen these endangered species come under increasing threat from traffickers over the past 30 years.
 Through Modiki’s eyes, we follow daily patrols; his decision to walk away from poaching; and the hard-won passion and understanding he has developed of wildlife and the community that depends on it.

 Ranger Modiki Claver.
 Credit – The Royal Foundation / Zandland